This is not an ordinary Oatmeal Cookie,

 and corn syrup, and beat until well combined.

-Scrape down the sides of the bowl as needed.
+Scrape down the sides and bottom of the bowl as needed.

 In a separate bowl, whisk together the flour, baking soda,

-salt, and ground coffee.
+salt, and ground coffee (if using).
 Add the flour mixture to the creamed mixture and beat

 until incorporated.
 Stir in the oats and chocolate chips, and then gently stir in the rice cereal.
 If

-the batter is soft, cover and refrigerate until firm (about one hour).
+the batter is really soft, cover and refrigerate until firm (about one hour).

 For large cookies,

-take a scant 1/4 cup (60 ml) of batter (I use an ice cream scoop), and place the cookies
+take a scant 1/4 cup (40 grams) of batter (I use a cookie scoop), and place the cookies

 about 2 inches (5 cm) apart on the baking sheet.
 Flatten the cookies slightly